Micro-level dynamics in hidden action situations with limited information: Conclusive remarks

 This paper proposes an agent-based model of the hidden action problem introduced in \cite{Holmstrom1979}.
 While Holmstr\"om's model is undoubtedly fundamental for the development of principal-agent theory and has substantially advanced microeconomic research, it also builds on idealized assumptions about human capabilities, such as cognitive abilities to collect, process, and make sense of all information that is required to make optimal decisions.
 The proposed agent-based model includes a principal and an agent who are limited in their information.
 We observe how the principal and the agent learn and -- in an evolutionary sense -- improve the solution (the incentive scheme) and the performance that emerges from the principal's and the agent's decisions.
 Our most important contribution -- and the central extension of previous literature on this matter -- is identifying the micro-level dynamics that drive the results.
 For the sphere of the principal, we observe the so-called Sisyphus effect, while we refer to the dynamics in the agent's domain as excess effort.

 We believe that the insights provided in this paper are of equally high interest for researchers and for practitioners: From the researchers' perspective, an evaluation of the impact of assumptions related to information access on the robustness of incentive mechanisms, the dynamics emerging from limited information access, and a deeper understanding of the effects that drive the dynamics, might be beneficial for the scientific domains of mechanism design and management control.
 Viewed through the lens of practitioners, we believe that insights into the driving forces of individual behavior are particularly helpful as they might facilitate a correct interpretation of patterns in employees' behavior that might appear to be driven by reciprocity considerations.
-We also discussed that the issues of information access addressed in this paper have to be put in the broader context of human resources development.

-Of course, our research is not without its limitations.
-We, for example, assume homogeneous memory for all actors.
-Future research might want to endow the principal and the agent with heterogeneous memory.
-In our model, the principal and the agent rationally assess the situation and do not take reciprocity considerations into account.
+Of course, our research is not without limitations.
+Most importantly, translating Holmstr\"om's hidden-action model \citep{Holmstrom1979} into an agent-based model that can be \enquote*{solved} via numerical simulation requires specifying some of the functions in the model.
+In consequence, the formulation becomes less generic.
+For example, we limit our analysis to a linear sharing rule.
+Future research might analyse further forms of sharing rules, production functions, and/or utility functions in this context.
+Moreover, in our model, the principal and the agent rationally assess the situation and do not take reciprocity considerations into account.
 However, including sequential reciprocal behavior might also be a promising avenue for future research.
+Also, a future research should perform a sophisticated analysis of the emergent sharing rule.
 In addition, we argue that a stability margin can help reduce the Sisyphus effect's severity.
-Finally, in future research, introducing a standardized measure for the robustness of incentive schemes as well as a tipping point analysis (including an analysis of optimal stability margins) might be particularly useful for the fields of mechanism design and management control.
+Finally, in future research, introducing a standardized measure for the robustness of incentive schemes as well an analysis of optimal stability margins might be particularly useful for the fields of mechanism design and management control.
+We model the principal to be a utility maximizer, i.e., they always aim for the best choice in terms of the best incentive scheme.
+If they followed the concept of satisficing, i.e., if they aimed for \enquote*{good enough} choices, they could inform their choices of what is a \enquote*{good enough} incentive scheme by the analysis of optimal stability margins, thereby making sure that \enquote*{good enough} levels of effort on the agent's side can be perpetuated for a longer period of time.